gravitl/netmaker-docs/manual-install.rst

-  sudo ufw allow proto tcp from any to any port 3479 sudo ufw allow proto tcp from any to any port 8089 sudo ufw allow 51821:51830/udp
+  sudo ufw allow proto tcp from any to any port 3479 sudo ufw allow proto tcp from any to any port 8089 sudo ufw allow 51821:51830/udp sudo ufw allow proto tcp from any to any port 53 sudo ufw allow proto udp from any to any port 53

 It is also important to make sure the server does not block forwarding traffic (it will do this by default on some providers).
 To ensure traffic will be forwarded: